Week commencing 3.12.18

 Year 1-6 are having a Meet the Teacher session on Thursday 6th.
 Although I have already met most of you, you are very welcome to stay for a while on Thursday after you pick the children up at 1pm to ask any questions or would like to chat about anything at all.

 Our key learning this week:

-We are planning to have a phonics evening for parents very soon but in the meantime you may want to look at these sites/information in order to help when you are looking at the letters/sounds with your child.
+You may want to look at these sites/information in order to help when you are looking at the letters/sounds with your child.